FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 A partnership defines the legal relationship between two or more people who work together in trade or business.
 A general partnership is the default entity for multiple business owners and needs state registration.

-A partnership is not allowed to be any of the following–
+A partnership is not allowed to be any of the following:

-The partnership is required to file an annual tax return to report income, deductions, gains, losses generated from its operations.
+The partnership is required to file an annual tax return to report income, deductions, gains, and losses generated from its operations.
 A partnership passes its profits and losses to its partners and members, who report it on their personal returns.

-A Corporation (C Corp)
+Corporation (C Corp)

-A corporation is an independent legal entity.
+A corporation (C Corp) is an independent legal entity.
 It operates independently from its owners – a.k.a., shareholders.
 The corporation eliminates the owner's personal liability from the business debts and decisions.
 The corporation's officers and directors manage the company, although it is noted that only one person may perform each of these functions.
 So, one individual can create and control the entire incorporated business.

-An S Corporation (S Corp)
+S Corporation (S Corp)

 The S Corp offers limited liability protection (like the C Corp) but acts as a pass-through entity because S Corps have no corporate tax obligations.

-A Limited Liability Corporation (LLC)
+Limited Liability Corporation (LLC)

 An LLC is among the more popular legal entities.
 LLCs are formed at the state level, meaning the rules governing an LLC differ among states.
 An LLC is a great fit for startups and smaller companies.

-LLC's offer an easy setup and a simple business structure.
+LLCs offer an easy setup and a simple business structure.
 Creating and operating an LLC is generally less expensive than other C corporations with regard to compliance requirements.

-How Is An LLC Taxed?
+How Is A Wholesale Real Estate LLC Taxed?

 LLCs offer protection from personal liability.
 For the most part, the debts and assets are owned by the LLC, not the owners.
 The LLC has no federal income tax obligation.
 The profit and loss simply pass through to the members and owners, who report it as personal income.
 LLCs have these tax filing options-